DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 to cross Skyrim’s border.
 You can do it as fast as you want, but enemies won’t be the easiest ones to beat.
 I would recommend getting at least level 15.
 Don't forget to unhide the quests, when you actually would want and would be able to start them.
-* **Favourite Howls Menu** - Enable Revert Form and Night Eye powers to make them available for you in werewolf form, when you use your favourites menu.
-* **Look what you see !** - In the *Follow the Camera Mode* menu choose hybrid head-tracking option and then choose *Disable when weapon drawn* and *Auto lock during dialogues* in the *Other Options*.
-This way our character will follow our cursor's movement when the camera is behind them and will look at us if our character's face is facing the screen.
-* **MoreHUD** - No idea why, but Phoenix has disabled the appearance of information about potions, spell books etc. in her MoreHUD preset, when you move your cursor over those items.
-That is optional, but I would like to actually see this useful information, so let's enable it back by ticking _Show Ingredient Effects_ and _Show Other Effects_ in _Target's Data_ options.
-* **Smart NPC Potions** - Standard potion drops aren’t affected, so set an option to drop this mod’s potions to 0%.
-Change the chance of NPCs having potions to 20% (we don’t want everyone to have those, right?) and the number of potions to 3.
-* **SmoothCam (if you are using the mod from the *Interface* section)** - Activate the preset in *Presets* by pressing on *Slot 1:
-DocOct* in *Load Preset*.
-If you want, you can also enable shoulder swapping in *Following* by choosing your shoulder swap key.
-I recommend one of your mouse’s buttons if you have many buttons on it.
-Then in *Crosshair*, enable *3D Magic Crosshair,* enable size manipulation, set minimum and maximum crosshair size to 40, then set stealth meter's Y offset to 200.
-* **SSoB** - Enable markers on the Stones of Barenziah.
-* **Storm Lightning** - The default preset of the mod is not realistic at all (it feels like lightning from the skies is literally hunting for me), so choose realistic preset to avoid that.
-* **Werewolf Widget Control (if you are using the mod from the *Interface* section)** - Change opacity to 60 and text colour to white.
-The timer won’t work during your first transformation, after transforming at least once, save your game.
-When you transform again, it will be at the top of the screen near your compass.
-* **Wyrmstooth** - Change starting requirements to be the quest starting after *A Blade in the Dark* quest is done (otherwise it feels too soon for an organization to give this quest out).

 Now we need to activate some of the mods to actually make them work.
 Close the MCM menu and the system page and do this: